bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

 |`product_results`|`limit` defines the number of product search results displayed per page.
 The range of possible values is 1–100 products.|

 ## GraphQL attributes
-You can add [GraphQL Storefront API](/api-docs/storefront/graphql/graphql-storefront-api-overview) queries to your theme via the front matter block in a template file.
-For example, you can request a product's variants by augmenting the existing [product.html template](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/product.html), as well as a category's products by augmenting the existing [category.html template](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/category.html):
+You can add [GraphQL Storefront API](/api-docs/storefront/graphql/graphql-storefront-api-overview) queries to your theme using the front matter block in a template file.
+For example, you can request a product's variants by augmenting the existing [product.html template](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/product.html), or a category's products by augmenting the existing [category.html template](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/category.html):

 <!--